Healthy Homes Assessment Te Hauke

 Rental Property Home Assessments Te Hauke

-Property rental areas that are affected with Healthy Homes Standard.
+The areas of rental property that are affected through Healthy Homes Standard.
 Healthy Homes Standard in Te Hauke include each:

 • Living Rooms